ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 # How to Manage a Collection

 The Manage Collection form in Arctos allows new or existing collections to create/edit metadata about their collection (except for some field values that are set when the collection is created).
-Users will need to have Manage_Collection permission for that collection in order to do this.
-Access this form through the following steps in the Arctos dropdown menu: **Manage Data -> Metadata -> Manage Collection -> Find Collection.**
+Users will need to have Manage_Collection permission for a collection in order to use this tool.
+Access this form through the following steps in the Arctos main menu: **Manage Data -> Metadata -> Manage Collection -> Find Collection.**

+## Managing a Collection for the First Time

 * **Description:** Enter a description for the collection.
 This information should be sufficiently detailed that it provides a user with information about the size and scope of the collection, as well as any special holdings.
 The Arctos description should match the collection description in the [GRBIO](http://grbio.org) registry of the collection.